stoty/mybooboo/README.md

 ### BUILDING:
 The heavy lifting is done by the `mysql-binlog-connector-java` library that parses the binlog file.
-You need to download and build that first, from one these sources:
+You need to download and build that first.

-* https://github.com/wenerme/mysql-binlog-connector-java (MariaDB compatible, somewhat tested with MyBooBoo)
-* https://github.com/shyiko/mysql-binlog-connector-java (upstream version, MySql only, not tested with MyBooBoo)
+* https://github.com/shyiko/mysql-binlog-connector-java (upstream version, MySql only)

+If you use MariaDB, you may need to one of its forks with MariaDB support.

 You need to copy the resulting jar to the `lib/` directory.

 Run `build.sh`.
 This will generate the class files under the bin directory.

+If you use Mysql 5.6+, and get mysterious errors while parsing the binlog file, add the -Dcrc=true paramater to mybooboo.sh

 ### USING:
 This program takes a binlog file and a binlog position as input, and outputs an sql script